simphotonics/sample_statistics/README.md

 ## Introduction

 The package [`sample_statistics`][sample_statistics] provides helpers for calculating statistics of numerical samples and generating/exporting histograms.
-It includes common probability distribution functions and simple random sample generators.
+It includes common probability distribution functions and random sample generators.
+Throughout the library the acronym *Pdf* stands for *Probability Distribution Function*, while *Cdf* stands for *Cummulative Distribution Function*.

 ## Usage

 To use this package include [`sample_statistics`][sample_statistics] as a dependency in your `pubspec.yaml` file.
-The package uses [null-safety] features and requires Dart SDK version `>=2.10.0`.

-### Random Sample Statistics
+### 1. Sample Statistics

-To access basis sample statistics use the class [`SampleStats`][SampleStats].
-It calculates most sample statistics in a lazy fashion and caches results to avoid expensive calculations if the same quantity is accessed repeatedly.
+To access sample statistics use the class [`SampleStats`][SampleStats].
+It calculates sample statistics in a lazy fashion and caches results to avoid expensive calculations if the same quantity is accessed repeatedly.

 ```Dart